kt474/fantasy-football-wrapped/README.md

 - Ensure `.env.local` includes `VITE_AWARDS_API_URL=http://localhost:3000`
 - Start the app with the API available: `vercel dev`
   - If you instead run `npm run dev`, the awards API won’t be available; point `VITE_AWARDS_API_URL` at a deployed URL in that case.
+- Optional: set `VITE_AWARDS_API_FALLBACK_URL` to a public, CORS-enabled deployment (e.g. your `*.pages.dev` URL) if your custom domain enforces Cloudflare Access for `/api/*`.
+The frontend will try the primary base, then same-origin, then this fallback.

 ### Technologies
 It would also be helpful to familiarize yourself with the technologies used in this project: